rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 arrive at a list of base parameters that are required for the application to run.
-When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override the base parameters so as to satisfy various requirements.
+When moving from the developer testbed to real-world operations, the operators, developers, and vendors often wish to override the base parameters to satisfy various requirements.

 Let's look at a practical example.
 It is likely you only want to override a subset of parameters amongst numerous parameters defined for a robot based on a particular criterion, say, the velocity of an AGV defaults to 5m/s, but the regulation in Japan requires you to limit its velocity to 3m/s.
-For an AGV to be deployed in Japan you override its default velocity (5m/s)) to 3m/s.
+For an AGV to be deployed in Japan, you override its default velocity (5m/s)) to 3m/s.
 Any other AGV deployed outside of Japan will still default to a velocity of 5m/s.

-rapyuta.io organises a configuration into a tree-like hierarchical structure called a *configuration hierarchy*.
+rapyuta.io organizes a configuration into a tree-like hierarchical structure called a *configuration hierarchy*.
 Consider the sample configuration hierarchy, ***example***, as shown in the figure below.
 The parameters of ***example*** are arranged in a specific order.
-The hierarchy lets you to override parameter defaults (or base parameters) or extend existing parameters.
+The hierarchy lets you override parameter defaults (or base parameters) or extend existing parameters.

 ![example configuration](/images/core-concepts/configurations/example-config.png?classes=border,shadow&width=50pc)